marmelab/react-admin/docs/Theming.md

 Every react-admin component provides a `className` property, which is always applied to the root element.

-Here is an example customizing an `EditButton` component inside a `Datagrid`, using its `className` property and the `makeStyle` hook from Material-UI:
+Here is an example customizing an `EditButton` component inside a `Datagrid`, using its `className` property and the `makeStyles` hook from Material-UI:

 {% raw %}
 ```jsx